Skip to content

 The 12-point setup for a private, secure, high-output digital life — in one afternoon.
 No spam, unsubscribe anytime.

 That’s not marketing language — it’s a difference in method.
-Oura’s infrared sensors track blood flow, skin temperature, and movement through the night, the same signal categories a sleep lab uses.
+Oura’s infrared sensors track blood flow, skin temperature, and movement through the night.
+Be honest about the gap, though: a sleep lab scores stages directly from brain waves, eye movement, and muscle tone (EEG, EOG, EMG), while a ring infers stages from pulse, temperature, and motion.
+That’s why staging is a well-informed estimate rather than a reading.
 Instead of “8 hours asleep,” you get four sleep stages — light, deep, REM, and awake — broken down minute by minute.
 That granularity is exactly what tells you why you feel wrecked despite hitting seven hours: the hours were there, the deep sleep wasn’t.

 The ring is also built to vanish.
-It weighs 4 grams, fits inside your normal ring size, has no screen throwing blue light at 2am, and no charging-cable mess on the nightstand.
+It weighs roughly 4–6 grams depending on size, fits inside your normal ring size, has no screen at all — Oura is app-only, so nothing throws blue light at you at 2am — and no charging-cable mess on the nightstand.
 You wear it like jewellery and forget it exists — which, it turns out, is the only way a sleep tracker survives long enough to be useful.

 How accurate is Oura’s sleep tracking?
 The metric that changes behaviour